Air France Flight 1611

-Air France Flight 1611 (AF1611) was a Sud Aviation SE-210 Caravelle III en route from Ajaccio, in the island of Corsica, to Nice, France, on 11 September 1968 when it crashed into the Mediterranean Sea off Nice, killing all 95 on board.
+Air France Flight 1611 (AF1611) was a Sud Aviation SE-210 Caravelle III en route from Ajaccio, on the island of Corsica, to Nice, mainland France, on 11 September 1968 when it crashed into the Mediterranean Sea off Nice, killing all 95 on board.
 According to the official report, the crash was non-survivable.
-The Ajaccio-Nice Caravelle crash is the deadliest aviation incident in the Mediterranean Sea to date.
-However for unknown reasons, all documents & photos related to the accident have been kept classified.
+The Ajaccio–Nice Caravelle crash is the deadliest aviation incident in the Mediterranean Sea to date.

-The probable cause was attributed to a fire of uncertain origin which originated in the rear of the cabin.
+The probable cause was attributed to a fire of uncertain origin which originated in the rear passenger toilet.

 There was early speculation that the plane was hit by a surface-to-air missile, since there is a firing area not far from the crash site.
-Although the hypothesis was officially discarded by the inquiry board, many victims' relatives still have doubts and have asked to have access to classified documents about the event.
+Although the hypothesis was officially discarded by the inquiry board, many victims' relatives still have doubts and have asked to have access to classified documents about the event, which was supported in 2019 by President Emmanuel Macron.

-Official report from French transport ministry
+Final report

-In December 1972, the inquiry board of the French ministry of transportation published its official report.
+In December 1972, the inquiry board of the French ministry of transport published its official report.
 The report surmised that the loss of the aircraft had been caused by a fire in the passenger toilet caused either by a defective water heater or a cigarette discarded in a waste bin.
 This rejected the suggestion of any missile strike, basing its findings on the aircraft's survival time after the pilot's initial report to air traffic control of a fire on board, the examination of the wreckage recovered from the seabed, knowledge of a similar accidental fire in another Sud Aviation Caravelle, and the declaration by the French defence ministry that there were no surface ships in the area capable of launching missiles.

 Among the dead was French general René Cogny.